 A two-year-old prince whose brief life and death irrevocably altered the political map of 16th-century Europe.

-Miguel da Paz entered the world as the most coveted child in Europe.
-Born in 1498 to King Manuel I of Portugal and Isabella of Aragon, he was the living, breathing symbol of a grand unification.
-Through his parents, he was the heir to the crowns of Portugal, Castile, and Aragon—a potential ruler of a single, unimaginably vast Iberian empire that would have encompassed global exploration and immense wealth.
-His nursery was a diplomatic hub, and his health was a matter of state.
-For two years, this tiny boy held the future of continents in his grasp.
-His sudden death in 1500, likely from illness, shattered the dream.
-The crowns fractured, passing to other lines, and the separate paths of Spain and Portugal were cemented.
-His story is one of colossal historical might-have-beens, where the fate of empires hinged on the life of a toddler.
+Miguel da Paz, born in 1498 to King Manuel I of Portugal and Isabella of Aragon, was the heir to the crowns of Portugal, Castile, and Aragon.
+His birth made him the living symbol of a potential unified Iberian empire that would have encompassed global exploration and immense wealth.
+His health was a matter of state, and his nursery served as a diplomatic hub.
+He died suddenly in 1500, likely from illness, at age two.
+His death shattered the dream of unification, and the crowns fractured, passing to other lines.
+The separate paths of Spain and Portugal were set.
+His story is one of colossal historical might-have-beens.

 The biggest hits of 1498